Teaser for the Toy Piano Roundtable on Nov 24th, 2021 in Brasilia

-In this work, the toy piano is combined with a harpsichord - an instrument with a long history and an impressive repertory, as opposed to the toy piano.
-Although both keyboards are so different in every respect, they are forming a unit where the differences are reconciled and their individual "weakness" is counter-balanced by the other instrument.
-With "united forces" (so the translation of the latin title), they are creating a new entity which results in a new sound, something that has never been heard before.
+In this work, the toy piano is combined with a harpsichord - an instrument with a long history and an impressive repertoire, in contrast to the toy piano.
+Although the two keyboards are so different in every respect, they form a unit in which the differences are reconciled and their individual "weakness" is compensated by the other instrument.
+With "united forces" (the translation of the Latin title) they create a new entity, resulting in a new sound, something that has never been heard before.

 VIRIBVS VNITIS (2014)